 Aged care residents use a large number of medications due to the higher presence of disease and the multiple illnesses older people experience.
-The Medical care of older persons in residential aged care facilities (Silver Book) has advice on managing complex medication needs for residents.
+The RACGP aged care clinical guide (Silver Book) has advice on managing complex medication needs for residents.

 The Silver Book aims to provide general practitioners and other health professionals, including nurses, on how to provide infection care in aged care homes

 It includes chapters on how to properly manage respiratory and urinary tract infections.
 It also has guidance on how to put in place infection prevention and control measures specific to aged care homes.